 How do couples decide what to put in a New York Prenup?

-From a big-picture perspective, the content and terms of New York prenups are generally driven by a couple’s desire to “opt out” of certain default New York laws that would otherwise determine their marital rights, but which laws might not be bad for them and/or might lead to fighting in the event of a divorce.
+From a big-picture perspective, the content and terms of New York prenups are generally driven by a couple’s desire to “opt out” of certain default New York laws that would otherwise determine their marital rights, but which might lead to fighting in the event of a divorce.

 So, New York premarital agreements are essentially written to allow a couple to agree on marital rights and divorce terms that supersede and replace those New York divorce laws that often force couples to lawyer up and battle it out in court.